Jed Buchwald: Early life and education

-Buchwald graduated from Harvard University with a Ph.D. in 1974, under supervision of Erwin Hiebert.
+He earned his B.A. in physics and scientific history from Princeton University in 1971, where he was supervised by Thomas Kuhn.
+He graduated from Harvard University with a Ph.D. in 1974 (after an M.A. in 1973), under supervision of Erwin Hiebert.
 His dissertation was entitled Matter, the Medium, and the Electrical Current: A History of Electricity and Magnetism from 1842 to 1895.